 Pivot Preview Area

 Both the Analyzer and the Mini Analyzer include the Pivot Preview area, which displays a preview of the actual pivot table:

 The bottom area looks like this:

-number displays the total value of all the selected cells (or of all the cells on the page if there is no selection).
+Cells displays the number of cells currently selected (or the total number of cells on the page if there is no selection).
+Total displays the total value of all the selected cells (or of all the cells on the page if there is no selection).

-If there is too much data to display on the screen, the lower right corner displays buttons that you can use to page through the results.
+If there is too much data to display on the screen, the lower right corner displays buttons for paging through the results.

 You can resize this area.
 To do so, drag the horizontal divider on the top edge of this area.